iamaldren/MessagingAPI/README.md

 The list of all sent messages can be retrieved through this endpoint, and it implements pagination.
 The response will return a JSON object that indicates the number of total pages, and the list of messages in that page.
 The maximum number of messages per page is `10`.

 The `page` parameter must always be numeric, and has a minimum value of 1.
-If the value pass to the parameter is less than 1, it will throw an `HTTP Status 400`.
+If the value passed to the parameter was less than 1, it will throw an `HTTP Status 400`.

 ### List of all Received messages
 ```sh